 Solutions include floating, rather than fixed, pontoons.
 Please seek advice from the relevant New Marinas Technical Manager for specific information on the likely range of water level variation at your proposed marina location, whether on a canal or river navigation, to assist appropriate design.

-The Environment Agency and we can advise on whether your site is in one of these locations.
-Any development in Flood Plains will need Environment Agency consent. www.environment-agency.gov.uk
+The Environment Agency can advise on whether your site is in one of these locations.
+Any development in flood plains will need Environment Agency consent.

 There are two main impacts of a mooring development on flood risk.

 The second impact is the risk to the mooring site and its infrastructure from the waterway.
-A Flood Risk Assessment (FRA) is required with your planning application and it should be consistent with this guidance and it is important that you include us early in the scoping of the FRA.
+A Flood Risk Assessment (FRA) is required with your planning application and it should be consistent with this guidance.
+It is important that you include us early in the scoping of the FRA.

-Basins or marinas retaining more than 25,000m 3 of water above natural ground level are likely to come under the provisions of the Reservoirs Act 1975.
-The approximate dimensions of a marina of this magnitude are 15,000m 2 in area and 1.5 m deep which would accommodate approximately 150 boats.
-The marina will require specialist input from Reservoir Panel Engineers and a rigorous maintenance and inspection regime under the auspices of the Environment Agency www.environment-agency.gov.uk
+Basins or marinas retaining more than 25,000m3 of water above natural ground level are likely to come under the provisions of the Reservoirs Act 1975.
+The approximate dimensions of a marina of this magnitude are 15,000m2 in area and 1.5m deep which would accommodate approximately 150 boats.
+The marina will require specialist input from Reservoir Panel Engineers and a rigorous maintenance and inspection regime under the auspices of the Environment Agency.

 If consent is granted we expect you to use best available technology to treat and regulate any discharge.
 We may require oil interceptors and silt traps to be fitted.
 We support and encourage sustainable methods such as reed beds filtration.
 We may also require mitigation against any increased flood risk, for example additional weir capacity or works to another structure, which would be funded by the marina developer.

-Surface water discharges may also require consent from the Environment Agency (EA), this includes roof and car parking drainage and will depend on the size of the area drained and the risk to the waterway.
-Drainage from areas with commercial activities e.g. working boatyards can be subject to Trade Effluent Agreements with the EA.
-They also issue Pollution Prevention Guidance. www.environment-agency.gov.uk
+Surface water discharges may also require consent from the Environment Agency.
+This includes roof and car parking drainage and will depend on the size of the area drained and the risk to the waterway.
+Drainage from areas with commercial activities, e.g. working boatyards, can be subject to Trade Effluent Agreements with the Environment Agency.
+They also issue Pollution Prevention Guidance.

 Diesel tanks, hazardous substances and other commodities will need to be stored in bunded areas that are capable of holding at least 110% of the volume of material stored.
-Storage tanks and dispensing equipment will need to be installed in accordance with current legislation. www.environment-agency.gov.uk and should be located so that the use avoids spillages into the mooring area and entering our waterway.
+Storage tanks and dispensing equipment will need to be installed in accordance with current legislation and should be located so that the use avoids spillages into the mooring area and subsequently entering our waterway.